Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Numerics

 \section{Numerics}

-In this Section, we provide some numerical simulations to illustrate our results, and to introduce the last Section about accelerating fronts.
-We used a very basic explicit numerical scheme for approximating \eqref{eq:kinKPP}.
-The transport part is approximated by a upwind scheme.
+In this Section, we show the outcome of numerical simulations to illustrate our results, and to motivate the last Section about accelerating fronts.
+We use a simple explicit numerical scheme for approximating \eqref{eq:kinKPP}.
+The free transport operator is discretized using an upwind scheme.

-We show in Figure \ref{fig:vborne} the expected asymptotic behavior when the velocity space is bounded, namely convergence towards a travelling front with minimal speed.
+We show in Figure \ref{fig:vborne} the expected asymptotic behavior when the velocity space is bounded.
+The solution of the Cauchy problem converges towards a travelling front with minimal speed.

-Next we have investigated the case of $V = \R$.
+Next we investigate the case $V = \R$.
 Of course, numerical simulations require that the support of $M$ is truncated.
-We opted for the following strategy: we truncated the velocity set to a finite interval $V_A = [-A,A]$ and we renormalized the distribution $M$.
-For any $A>0$ we observed the asymptotic regime of a travelling front with finite speed, as expected.
-However, as $A\to +\infty$, we observed no stabilization of the asymptotic spreading speed.
-In fact, we observed that the envelope of the spreading speed scales approximately as $\langle c\rangle \sim t^{1/2}$.
-Hence the front is accelerating with the approximate power law $\langle x\rangle\sim t^{3/2}$.
-We expect that the scaling strongly depends on the decay of $M$ as $|v|\to +\infty$.
+We opt for the following strategy: the velocity set is truncated $V_A = [-A,A]$, and the distribution $M$ is renormalized accordingly.
+For any $A>0$ we observe the asymptotic regime of a travelling front with finite speed, as expected.
+However, the asymptotic spreading speed diverges as $A\to +\infty$.
+In fact, we observe that the envelope of the spreading speed scales approximately as $\langle c\rangle = \mathcal O ( t^{1/2} )$.
+Hence the front is accelerating like the power law $\langle x\rangle = \mathcal O (t^{3/2} )$.